 El Cerrito West is an urban neighborhood (based on population density) located in El Cerrito, California.

 El Cerrito West real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the El Cerrito West neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 1940 and 1969.
+Many of the residences in the El Cerrito West neighborhood are older, well-established, built between 1940 and 1969.
+A number of residences were also built between 1970 and 1999.

 El Cerrito West is also pretty special linguistically.
 Significantly, 1.8% of its residents five years old and above primarily speak Persian at home.
 While this may seem like a small percentage, it is higher than 98.9% of the neighborhoods in America.

-The neighbors in the El Cerrito West neighborhood in El Cerrito are lower-middle income, making it a below average income neighborhood.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 60.4% of U.S. neighborhoods.
-With 12.4% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 54.8% of U.S. neighborhoods.
+The neighbors in the El Cerrito West neighborhood in El Cerrito are middle-income, making it a moderate income neighborhood.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 53.3% of the neighborhoods in America.
+With 11.8% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 54.3% of U.S. neighborhoods.

 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.